papis/papis/doc/source/default-settings.rst

 .. papis-config:: info-allow-unicode

-    If *True*, this flag will allow unicode characters in your *info files*.
+    If *True*, this flag will allow Unicode characters in your *info files*.
     Otherwise, the strings will be decoded and written as bytes.
-Unless you have very strong reasons not to, this should always be set to *True* (we live a unicode world after all!).
+Unless you have very strong reasons not to, this should always be set to *True* (we live in a Unicode world after all!).

 .. papis-config:: unique-document-keys